 Some non-EU networks also offer the chance to use your regular data allowance for limited periods of time in selected countries – the best advice is to check the charges and allowances carefully before travelling.

-For most people visiting Sweden from outside the EU, getting a Swedish sim will almost certainly be the cheapest option – but don’t dismiss alternative options like this device that gives you unlimited wifi for a set number of days.
+For most people visiting Sweden from outside the EU, getting a Swedish sim will almost certainly be the cheapest option.

 So, what are the options?

 1) Get a sim card before you arrive

 If you want to be able to catch up on emails as soon as the plane’s tyres hit the tarmac, you can order a sim online before you leave home.
-Some sites require a Swedish social security number, but a couple – including Lycamobile – do not.
+Some sites require a Swedish social security number, but a couple – including the New Europe Sim Card – do not.
 Those companies will send a Sweden-ready sim card to your home address, either pre-loaded with credit or ready for you to top-up online ahead of your arrival in the country.

 2) Wait until you land

-To get a deal that really suits you, the best option is to wait until you get to Sweden.
+If you’re staying in Sweden for a long time the best option is to wait until you land.
 Pay-as-you-go sim cards are available for sale at most high-street mobile phone shops across the country.
 The main brands to keep an eye out for are:

 – 3 (pronounced ‘tre’ in Swedish)

 There are also other virtual networks that piggyback on those listed above.
 These include Halebop, Lycamobile, Comviq and Hallon.
 As deals change all the time, the best option may be to ask the retailer what they recommend, based on how long you’re staying.
 Shop around.

-If you’re staying in Sweden for a longer period of time you can pay a one-off fee of around 999 SEK – that gives you 2GB of data per month for an entire year, plus a year’s worth of Spotify Premium.
+If you’re staying in Sweden for a longer period of time you can pay a one-off fee of around 999 SEK – that gives you 1GB of data per month for an entire year, plus a year’s worth of Spotify Premium.
 You can just turn up to any Telia shop in Sweden (map here) and ask for one of these sim cards without needing a Swedish social security number.

 Alternatives to getting a Swedish sim